UiPath/CoreWF/README.md

 into activities.
 This could be done either at runtime or build time (perhaps with a .NET SDK tool).
 The third task for the community is to write a Roslyn module that can turn an expression tree into an activity tree ([issue link](https://github.com/dmetzgar/corewf/issues/7)).
 It would also need to be integrated with the XAML parser.

+This was provided by [integrating Roslyn](https://github.com/dmetzgar/corewf/pull/47).
+Please file an issue if you find a XAML workflow with code that doesn't work.

 ### Workflow services
 WF services can host workflows via web services.
 The built-in host is a subclass of